Redcolaborar/Red-Colaborar/wp-content/plugins/buddypress-learndash/readme.txt

 2. **Course Group Settings** - Add a course to a BuddyPress group and configure its activity actions.

 == Changelog ==

+= 1.2.0 =
+* Fix - Hidden groups are not displaying in group meta box on course edit page
+* Fix - Students are not added into the course-group while doing course mass enrollment
+* Fix - Can not upgrade user's group role to Administrator
+* Fix - Member removal from a related course-group happens after a course is updated or changed
+* Fix - Multisites issues
+* Fix - PHP7 compatibility
+* Fix - PHP errors

 = 1.1.0 =
 * Fix - Infinite loop on saving course with attached course